If you know South Carolina BBQ, you know the name Dukes. And if you know Dukes, you have certainly heard about Dukes BBQ

 They are not a chain or franchise, per se, but rather a loosely connected assortment of family restaurants.

 One thing they all have in common is a delicacy unique to South Carolina: hash and rice.
-This is not to be confused with Brunswick Stew, common in BBQ restaurants in NC and GA.
+This is not to be confused with Brunswick stew, common in BBQ restaurants in NC and GA.
+South Carolina barbecue hash has deep and long ties to the state that echo back almost to the origins of barbecue itself.

 Here’s a good look at Dukes’ hash

 However, common among all the variations of SC BBQ hash recipes, you’ll always find its base built upon a meat product — typically pork, sometimes beef, and often a combination.

 This rich, meaty foundation is layered with some combination of onions, potatoes, and BBQ sauce.
 Then it is all boiled down (and often ground) into a thick, soupy stew.

 Sometimes lovingly called “liquid sausage,” SC BBQ hash is generally served atop a bed of white rice.